iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.1/report.md

 > Depresing inormationb<br> :date: __2020-06-04 04:00:19__

 > What happened to the daily updates?
 Did Trump get to you?
 Ah science.
 What do you matter.<br> :date: __2020-05-26 18:27:05__

-> Disappointing.
-Not as useful as I expected.
-Doesn't show up to date info.
-Just info we've already seen 1000 times.
-Expected more from the CDC whom I've always respected.<br> :date: __2020-05-23 06:09:07__